---

 The cookie situation

 Before two Elixir nodes can cluster together, they must share a secret cookie.
 The cookie itself isn’t meant to be a super secret encryption key or anything like that, it’s designed to let us create multiple sets of small clusters on the same network that don’t all just connect together.
 Different cookies means different clusters.
-For instance, only the nodes that all use the cookie “abc” will connect together.
+For instance, only the nodes that all use the cookie abc will connect together.

-node to connect to the cluster on Fly, we need to share the same cookie value used in production.
+For us, this means that in order for my_remote node to connect to the cluster on Fly, we need to share the same cookie value used in production.

 The cookie problem

-command, it keeps the same cookie value.
+When we build a mix release, it generates a long random string for the cookie value.
+When we re-run the mix release command, it keeps the same cookie value.
 That is, when we don’t run it in Docker.
 The Dockerfile we’re using is building a fresh release every time we run it.
 That’s kind of the point of a Docker container.
 So our cookie value is being randomly generated every time we deploy.
 This means after every deploy, we would have to figure out what the new cookie value is so our local node can use it.

 The cookie solution